svetlanasieber/SoftUni-Upskill-Courses/JAVA ADVANCED/Workshop - Custom Data Structures - 03-06-2024/readme.md

 2. **Capacity Management**:
    - Like `SmartArray`, starts with an initial capacity of 4, resizing as necessary.

-## Usage
-Feel free to implement additional functionalities or modify existing ones to enhance performance or adapt to different data types post-generics lecture.

-## Contribution
-Contributions via pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.